TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 > Original DevKit From Espressif Providing Access To Almost All ESP32 Pins - For Experienced Users Only

 *ESP32-DevKitC V4* is a small-sized ESP32-based development board produced by the original *ESP32* manufacturer *Espressif*.
 This board is suitable for experimenting with all *ESP32 features* as most of the I/O pins are broken out to the pin headers on both sides for easy interfacing however overall it is *not at all easy to use*: you may have to manually *install drivers* on your computer to recognize it, and uploading new sketches is very inconvenient as two buttons need to be pressed *in the right way at the right time*.
 Its *form factor* makes it hard to use on standard breadboards.

-Unfortunately, this board has no built-in *user-controllable LED*, and *blink sketches* will not work.
+Last not least, this board has no built-in *user-controllable LED*, and *blink sketches* will not work.

 On the *pro* side, the board comes with a good voltage regulator, and once a sketch is successfully uploaded, it works reliably.
 Street prices for under EUR 2.00 make it a good value, albeit not necessarily for novice users.